Ultimate Guide to Resource Capacity Planning

 Working in silos is another avoidable mistake.
 As Gimarc says, “Capacity planning should be a point of intersection for the business, application, IT, and facilities teams.
 Ignoring technology advances is another mistake.
 Capacity planners should utilize observability information rather than depending on ad hoc documentation and outdated flow diagrams.
 Finally, a capacity planner must speak the proper language, translating from the business to applications, infrastructure, and facilities.”

-Get the Most Out of Capacity Planning with Smartsheet for Project Management
+Get the Most Out of Capacity Planning With Smartsheet for Project Management

 From simple task management and project planning to complex resource and portfolio management, Smartsheet helps you improve collaboration and increase work velocity -- empowering you to get more done.